Regression Equilibrium in Electricity Markets: Electricity Market Preliminaries

 \subsection{Market Setting}

 We consider a conventional market settlement with day-ahead and real-time stages.
 The day-ahead market is cleared on day $d-1$ to compute the optimal contracts for power delivery on day $d$, usually on an hourly basis.
 The real-time market then settles any supply or demand deviation from the hourly day-ahead contracts on day $d$.
-Similar to \cite{morales2014electricity,zhang2023deriving}, we assume: \begin{assumption} Energy-only electricity market settlement, where the generation units are solely remunerated for their variable costs of generation \cite{pritchard2010single,morales2014electricity}. \end{assumption} The energy-only settlement remunerates generation units for variable costs associated with the day-ahead dispatch and the real-time regulation; reserve, auxiliary service and unit commitment decisions are outside the scope of the energy-only settlement.
-Disregarding unit commitment constraints allows for a {\it convex} setting, the effect of machine learning errors on equilibrium is more evident and isolated from impacts of non-convexities.
+Similar to \cite{morales2014electricity,zhang2023deriving}, we assume: \begin{assumption} We assume an energy-only electricity market settlement, where the generation units are solely remunerated for their variable costs of generation \cite{pritchard2010single,morales2014electricity}. \end{assumption} The energy-only settlement remunerates generation units for variable costs associated with the day-ahead dispatch and the real-time regulation; reserve, auxiliary service and unit commitment decisions are outside the scope of the energy-only settlement.
+Disregarding unit commitment constraints allows for a {\it convex} market setting, where the effect of machine learning errors on equilibrium is more evident and isolated from impacts of integrality constraints, which are non-convex.
 To ease the presentation, we allow each bus to host no more than one conventional generator, one wind power producer and one load.
-The loads are modeled as fixed, price-taking demands in the day-ahead market that are willing to shed a part of their consumption in the real-time market but at a very high cost for the system.
+The loads are modeled as inelastic (fixed), price-taking demands in the day-ahead market that are willing to shed a part of their consumption in the real-time market but at a very high cost for the system.
 The market welfare maximization problem thus reduces to minimizing the social cost of electricity.
 We also disregard the ramping of flexible generating units and thus drop the hour index in the presentation.
 The last three assumptions are also in the spirit of \cite{morales2014electricity,zhang2023deriving} and are not restrictive for the main result, meaning that the equilibrium model can be adapted to relax these assumptions in a straightforward way.
-We model power flows using a DC power flow equations incorporating the matrix of power transfer distribution factors to convert the bus power injections into power flows, thereby avoiding explicit voltage modeling and reducing the set of equilibrium variables to power generation.
+We model power flows using a DC power flow equations incorporating the matrix of power transfer distribution factors that converts the net bus power injections into power flows, thus avoiding explicit voltage modeling and reducing the set of equilibrium variables to power generation.
 It will be revealed later that the network constraints have a significant impact on regression equilibrium.

 The day-ahead market-clearing then takes the form: